soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/alert-policies.md

 - MET150
 - MOE150
 ms.assetid: 8927b8b9-c5bc-45a8-a9f9-96c732e58264
-description: "Create alert policies in the Office 365 Security &amp; Compliance Center to monitor potential threats, data loss, and permissions issue .
+description: "Create alert policies in the security and compliance center in Office 365 and Microsoft 365 to monitor potential threats, data loss, and permissions issue .
 Then you can view and manage the alerts that are generated when users perform activities that match the conditions of an alert policy."
 ---

-# Alert policies in the Office 365 Security &amp; Compliance Center
+# Alert policies in the security and compliance center

-You can use the new alert policy and alert dashboard tools in the Office 365 Security &amp; Compliance Center to create alert policies and then view the alerts that are generated when users perform activities that match the conditions of an alert policy.
+You can use the new alert policy and alert dashboard tools in the Office 365 and Microsoft 365 security and compliance centers to create alert policies and then view the alerts that are generated when users perform activities that match the conditions of an alert policy.
 Alert policies build on and expand the functionality of activity alerts by letting you categorize the alert policy, apply the policy to all users in your organization, set a threshold level for when an alert is triggered, and decide whether or not to receive email notifications.
-There's also a **View alerts** page in the Security &amp; Compliance Center where you can view and filter alerts, set an alert status to help you manage alerts, and then dismiss alerts after you've addressed or resolved the underlying incident.
+There's also a **View alerts** page in the security and compliance center where you can view and filter alerts, set an alert status to help you manage alerts, and then dismiss alerts after you've addressed or resolved the underlying incident.
 We've also expanded the type of events that you can create alerts for.
 For example, you can create alert policies to track malware activity and data loss incidents.
 Finally, we've also included a number of default alert policies that help you monitor assigning admin privileges in Exchange Online, malware attacks, and unusual levels of file deletions and external sharing.

 > [!NOTE]
 > Alert policies are available for organizations with an Office 365 Enterprise or Office 365 US Government E1/G1, E3/G3, or E5/G5 subscription.
 However, some advanced functionality is only available for organizations with an E5/G5 subscription, or for organizations that have an E1/G1 or E3/G3 subscription and an Office 365 Threat Intelligence or Office 365 Advanced Compliance add-on subscription.
 The functionality that requires an E5/G5 or add-on subscription is highlighted in this topic.
 Also note that alert policies are available in Office 365 GCC, GCC High, and DoD US government environments.